PyThaiNLP/nlpo3/README.md

 Note: You can try omitting "-i python".
 This will let Maturin build this lib for many versions of python if detected.

-This should generate a wheel file which can be installed by pip
+This should generate a wheel file which can be installed by pip.